Changing travel plans can lead to new discoveries. Don't fight it. Go with the flow and learn from the experience. Don't be a slave to a plan.

 My wife and I had worked out an itinerary for 16 days which included pre-booked accommodation.
 Travel we were more fluid on, as the bulk of our transit was by train – facilitated by a (7-day) Japan Rail Pass – so we'd booked no trains in advance.

-As we began our adventure, it became clear that one of the (what I'd hoped to be) major highlights of our 2 week tour around the Chugoku region, a visit to Takeda Castle in Asago (referred to locally as 'the Machu-Picchu of Japan’), may not work out as planned.
+As we began our adventure, it became clear that one of the (what I'd hoped to be) major highlights of our 2 week tour around the Chugoku region, a visit to Takeda Castle in Asago, referred to locally as 'the Machu Picchu of Japan', may not work out as planned.

 Takeda's location at the top of a mountain and the surrounding landscape mean that at certain times of the year, notably in the autumn (the time of year we were visiting), early in the morning the castle is surrounded by a ring of clouds, making it appear that the castle is floating in the sky, suspended by the clouds.

 Once here it became clear that: